 It seems to me that there are constantly new radio, film or TV productions with Sherlock Holmes.
 Over the long history of this character role, many actors have shaped our imagination about this fascinating personality.
 The role of Sherlock was played by actors such as Robert Downey Jr., Jeremy Brett, Peter Cushing, Orson Welles, Basil Rathbone and many others.
 Each embodiment offered a slight modification, a new perspective that provides us with a broader understanding of the person of Sherlock Holmes.

-This reminds me of something that we also see in the Bible - it's called the Gospel Harmony.
+It reminds me of something we see in the Bible too - it's called the Gospel Harmony.
 The Bible contains four gospels.
-Each written by another author - Matthew, Mark, Luke and John.
-Through Jesus, the lives of these men had changed completely (even in Luke, who never met him), and all wrote their account in close proximity to the events in Jesus' life.
-However, each of the four Gospel writers had their own focus, a different perspective, and even described various events that help us to illuminate the life of Jesus.
-However, the Gospels do not contain any contradictory statements about our Lord, but each report complements the others, they support each other and harmonize with each other.
+Each written by a different author - Matthäus, Markus, Lukas and Johannes.
+Jesus' life had changed completely because of Jesus (even with Luke, who never met him) and everyone wrote their report from close proximity to the events in Jesus' life.
+However, each of the four Gospel writers had their own focus, perspective, and even described different events that help us to illuminate the life of Jesus.
+However, the Gospels do not contain contradictory statements about our Lord, but each report complements the others, they underpin each other and harmonize with each other.

 People can represent fundamentally different views about Jesus; some of them are completely mutually exclusive.
 But the truth overcomes such controversy.
 Karl Barth, a theologian from the 20.
 Century, known for his major work Church Dogmatic, examined the writings of Sherlock Holmes his cases - with a pipe in one hand and a pencil in the other hand.
 Barth turned to the Bible with the question: How can we understand God?
 He came to the conclusion that God has already given the answer - through Jesus Christ, the Word, who became man.
 Jesus is the true revelation of God.
 He is our brother, advocate, Lord and Savior - and through his incarnation, he has referred us to the Father, who offers us his love and grace.